 Overview of Lower Division Courses

-Students who start in the 103-104-201-202 sequence can also succeed as mathematics majors.
-Interested students should consult the placement officer or the associate departmental representative as early as possible.
+Some students who start in these courses later decide to be math majors.
+Such students should consult the placement officer or the associate departmental representative for advice as soon as possible.

 Who takes these courses?
 These courses are intended to prepare prospective majors for upper division course work in the department.
 They are also useful for theoretical analyses in physics, applied mathematics, computer science, engineering or economics.

 MAT215-217 and MAT216-218 are designed to give students an authentic experience of how mathematicians think about problems and introduce the basic tools of logical argument and abstraction that are needed in upper division mathematics courses.
 They introduce students to rigorous mathematical argument and formal proofs while at the same time they provide a robust theory-based introduction to the main ideas and techniques of linear algebra and analysis (calculus) in one and in several variables.